mdsufz/OrtSuite/README.md

 ## Output

-From relaxed_search step, a text file (```/Results/Associations.txt```) is generated containing the associations between the clusters of orthologs and the ORAdb functions.
+From the *relaxed_search* task, a text file (```/Results/Associations.txt```) is generated containing the associations between the clusters of orthologs and the ORAdb functions.

-From the annotation we obtain 6 different text files:
+From the *restrictive_search* task we obtain 6 different text files:

 ```/Results/Annotation_Function_Protein.txt``` - Shows in the first column the functions and in the second the sequences annotated with those functions (one association per line).